themanyone/firstpage/README.md

 Add "alternate stylesheet" tags to FirstPage's `index.html` and these styles will show up in the menu.
 The listing of stylesheets in the menu may be turned off in `navbar.phpx`.

+*Create a new .css file using `css/xmas.css` as a template.
-Create the .css file and add a link to it like this:
+* Add a link to it like this:

 ```
 <link rel="alternate stylesheet"
 title="myStyle" type="text/css" href="css/myStyle.css?v=1.0">